 Cooks love cast iron because once it’s hot, it stays hot for longer than a standard pan.
 It’s versatile enough to use for multiple types of recipes, and it’s durable and long lasting.
 If you season your pan, meaning you coat it with oil and cook it in the oven for one hour before using, it will be non-stick too.

 In comparison to other pans, a cast iron pan is a bit more challenging to clean.
-Just keep in mind that these pans are heavy and they don’t cook as evenly as other types of pans.
+You’ll also want to keep in mind that these pans are heavy and they don’t cook as evenly as other types of pans.

-You know those gorgeous cast iron dutch ovens and roasting pans you’ve seen on Pinterest and coveted from afar?
+You know those gorgeous cast iron Dutch ovens and roasting pans you’ve seen on Pinterest?
 That type of cookware is known as enameled cast iron, and these colourful pieces are known for their flexibility in moving from stove, oven, table, and storage.
-You can stew, roast, slow cook and more in these pans, and they look great on your shelf when you are between use.
+You can stew, roast, slow cook, and more in these pans, and they look great on your shelf when you are between uses.

 Copper cookware is eye candy for your kitchen.
-These gleaming, gorgeous pots and pans are coveted among gourmet cooks, and that’s not just because they look great: copper cookware is the best heat conductor available.
-Because they heat very quickly they are perfect for steaming, braising, or sautéing your food.
+These gleaming, gorgeous pots and pans are coveted among gourmet cooks, and not just because they look great.
+Copper cookware is the best heat conductor available because they heat very quickly and are perfect for steaming, braising, or sautéing your food.

-Copper cookware will not work on induction cooktops, and they do require a good polish to keep them looking their best.
+Copper cookware will not work on induction cooktops, and you’ll want to give them a good polish to keep them looking their best.

-You may not have heard of hard anodized cookware, but if you choose this type of cookware you’ll wonder why you waited.
-It’s made of an aluminum base that’s treated with an electrochemical process to make it durable, oven-proof, and non-stick.
-Hard anodized cookware is very easy to clean and a great heat conductor for faster boil and cook times.
+You may not have heard of hard anodized cookware, but once you choose this type of cookware you’ll wonder why you waited.
+It’s made of an aluminum base that’s treated with an electrochemical process so it’s durable, oven-proof, and non-stick.
+Hard anodized cookware is very easy to clean and it has great heat conduction for faster boil and cook times.

 Hard anodized cookware is heavy, and because it contains aluminum, it may react with acidic food.
-Unlike cast iron pans that can go from oven to table to the fridge to store your food, you can’t store food in hard anodized cookware.
+Unlike cast iron pans that can go from oven to table and the fridge as a container to store your food, you can’t store food in hard anodized cookware.
 You also can’t place this type of cookware in the dishwasher as the chemical detergent may damage the coating.